LosWheatleynDew/discordcontrolledvibrator/README.md

 - GPIO18 (Pin12) is used for the PWM signal
 - GPIO21 (Pin40) is used for an enable signal
 ## Installation (why?)
-- Clone this repository.\
+- Clone this repository.
 - Then install the required dependancies
 ```
 pip install -r requirements.txt
 ```
-- (This really depends on your installation of python)\
+- (This really depends on your installation of python)
-- Open the `main.py` file to add your bot token and perfer parameters\
+- Open the `main.py` file to add your bot token and perfer parameters
 - Finally, profit.
-Don't make a mess uwu\
+Don't make a mess UwU~

 This was tested using Python 3.10.10